Frequently Asked Questions

-A) We provide the plastic couplers (connectors) which should be connected under the brackets so not to be seen.
+A) We provide the plastic couplers (connectors) which should be jointed under the brackets so not to be seen.
 We cut every bars(pipes) exactly at the centre of the brackets.
-Intervals between the brackets are also any sizes, but normally not more than 1500mm distance.
+Intervals between the brackets are also any sizes, but normally not more than 1500mm distance (span).

 Q) Some of your illustrations show a small overhang passed the support bracket on each end of the canopy, is this the norm if so what is the length of the overhang permitted?

-A) Normally we pre-cut, with notchings for end-bar for you at 50mm overhang but again this is very flexible as you require depending on your wall condition.
-This flexible fixing is also one of our product beauty.
-If customer requests, we do not cut the notches for the sake of bracket location on site.
+A) Normally we pre-cut, with notchings for the end-bar for you at 35mm overhang but again this is very flexible as you require depending on your wall condition.
+This flexible fixing is also one of Canofix benefit.
+If customer requests, we do not cut the notches for the sake of precise bracket position to be cut on site.

-A) I think the front bar aluminium connection point is inside the front bracket.
+A) The front bar aluminium connection joint point is inside the front bracket.

-Thus the front bar, sheet and bracket should be more tightened together, hopefully with the self-tapping screws if you have some.
+The front bar, sheet and bracket should be more tightened together, hopefully with the self-tapping screws.

 Please fix the self-tapping screw at the front end of brackets as shown in the picture below, to tighten the sheet, bar and bracket together not to rattle, especially for the central bracket where the bars connected.